w3f/polkadot-wiki/docs/learn/learn-transaction-fees.md

 ## Block Limits and Transaction Priority

-Blocks in Polkadot have both a maximum length (in bytes) and a maximum weight.
+Blocks in {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} have both a maximum length (in bytes) and a maximum weight.
 Block producers will fill blocks with transactions up to these limits.
 A portion of each block - currently 25% - is reserved for critical transactions that are related to the chain's operation.
 Block producers will only fill up to 75% of a block with normal transactions.
 Some examples of operational transactions:

 - Misbehavior reports
 - Council operations